hexagontk/hexagon/hexagon_site/pages/gradle.md

 The preview site will be served at: [http://localhost:8888](http://localhost:8888).
 You can change the port defining the `sitePort` variable inside `gradle.properties`.

-To use it apply `$gradleScripts/jbake.gradle` and add the `id 'org.jbake.site' version 'VERSION'` plugin to the root `build.gradle`.
+To use it, apply `$gradleScripts/jbake.gradle` and add the `id 'org.jbake.site' version 'VERSION'` plugin to the root `build.gradle`.

-JBake `content` folder can not be changed (it seems a bug).
+JBake `content` folder cannot be changed (it seems a bug).

 To generate clean URLs, add the following settings: